joesanfilippo/rtd_ontime_departure/docs/README.md

 | East Colfax       | 72.7%               |
 | Elyria Swansea    | 74.6%               |

-These are also traditionally low-income, under-served neighborhoods as well where residents might be reliant on public transportation for their jobs.
+Reliable, convenient transportation is even more important for these neighborhoods since they are also traditionally low-income and under-served.
+Residents in these areas might be reliant on public transportation for their jobs.
 If less than 3 out of 4 busses show up on time, they may be forced to rely on other sources of transportation or could get fired from a job for circumstances outside their control.

 ## Conclusions
 ---
 It isn't hard to see that 2020 impacted RTD's on-time departure metric in a severely negative way.
 Having a reliable, convenient public transportation system is crucial to convincing people that life without a personally owned vehicle is possible, especially in Denver.
 Politicians will need to do more than make grandiose proclamations like "I will make the trains run on time" and instead put serious resources into making public transportation reliable, convenient, and equitable for all.
 In order to convince them though, datasets and analysis like this are just the tip of the iceberg for what will be needed.

 ### Lessons Learned
-**Make your cron jobs foolproof**

-I ran into an issue during the middle of my data collection where my cron job failed to run.
+* **Make your cron jobs foolproof**: I ran into an issue during the middle of my data collection where my cron job failed to run.
 When setting up your cron job, make sure that you are using directories and files that you know you can keep from changing during the data collection process.

-**If you know your dataset is going to be large, store it in an AWS S3 bucket from the beginning**

-Halfway through my project, my dataset grew too large to store on Github.
+* **If you know your dataset is going to be large, store it in an AWS S3 bucket from the beginning**: Halfway through my project, my dataset grew too large to store on Github.
 If you know you are going to be working with datasets over 100MB, store them in an AWS S3 bucket from the very beginning.
 This will save you from problems pushing to Github in the future when your file becomes too big.

-**It is incredibly annoying to get your plots right when you have a large dataset**

-When working on plots, where possible, use a smaller subset of your data to make sure the legends, axis labels, titles, etc. all look good then run it once on your larger dataset.
+* **It is incredibly annoying to get your plots right when you have a large dataset**: When working on plots, where possible, use a smaller subset of your data to make sure the legends, axis labels, titles, etc. all look good then run it once on your larger dataset.
 This will prevent you from having to wait 5-10 minutes for a plot to load when the only change you made was `ax.legend(fontsize=15)` to `ax.legend(fontsize=16)`

+* **HTML is hard.
+Learning how to use Github.io pages properly is worth it.**: Github pages is powered by Jekyll, Ruby software designed for static sites and optimized for a blog format.
+You can edit the content directly in Github but it often takes much longer iterate than setting up a Jekyll server on your local machine.
+The main aspects to focus on are your homepage (index.html or index.md) and the Layout you choose.

 ## Future Work
 ---